 In practice, you often work with a combination of the two.
 You start with a non-binding price indication and then send a final, binding quotation when all the details are known.

-How long is a quote valid for?
+How long is a quotation valid?

-You determine the validity of the quotation yourself, but without a clear term, a quotation is valid for a “reasonable period of time”.
+You determine the validity of the quotation yourself, but without a clear deadline, a quotation is valid for a “reasonable period of time”.
 For catering and events, this is usually 14 to 30 days, depending on your sector and season.

 Always state a specific date in your quotation.
 For example, write “This quotation is valid until 15 March 2024” instead of “This quotation is valid for 30 days”.
 This prevents confusion and provides clarity.